Adobe Experience Manager.

 Minimum 2 (1 backend, 1 frontend).
 For large sites: 4-8.
 Plus content architects, QA, DevOps.

-Does AEM work headless?
+Does AEM also work headless?

 Which AI features are production-ready?